urdnot-ios/hello-akka-rest-api/module03 - Student/README.md

 Kafka is a distributed streaming application that allows asynchronus, stateful, once-and-only-once delivery of messages from any number of producers to any number of consumers.
 It is sometimes compared to Akka Streams however the two have very different uses.

-Kafka is different then other Queue systems because it keeps the messages until either a storage or time constraint is reached.
-Other Queuing systems will have each messages consumed once and then it is lost.
+Kafka is also different from other queuing systems because it keeps the messages until either a storage or time constraint is reached.
+Other queuing systems will have each message consumed once, after which it is lost.
 With Kafka you are able to replay messages and have multiple consumers of the same message.

 Kafka is a distributed system which means that each node must maintain information about other nodes so that they can route traffic correctly.
 To do this, Kafka uses Zookeeper.
 There is also an RFP under development to provide Kafka a native cluster management.

-Each Kafka node relies on Zookeeper to keep a mapping of two main things:
+Each Kafka node relies on Zookeeper to keep a mapping of two categories of information:

 1. The Brokers of the cluster and information about them:
    1. In Kafka, each node is called a "Broker"